 Best Electric Sanders Reviews & Recommendations 2021

-The low price and fantastic design features of this WEN sander make it hard to beat in terms of value.
+The low price and fantastic design features of this WEN sander make it hard to beat, at least in terms of value.
 This 1/3-sheet sander is an excellent all-around choice for a wide range of DIY projects.
 One thing we love is the inclusion of retention springs and a hook-and-loop system.
 This allows you to use any sheet-type sanding medium with the sander, giving you more bang for your buck.
 The 1.2-amp motor may not be the most powerful, but it still runs the pad at 12,000-RPM without resistance.
 It’s incredibly lightweight at just three pounds and uses corded power to retain easy handling.
-Of course, it also comes with a dust bag to keep you and the work piece clean as well.
+Of course, it also comes with a dust bag to keep you and the workpiece clean as well.